Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Discussion

 Using cosmology-dependent SZ spectra to fit the small-scale SPT data, we find in Sec.~\ref{subsec:res_small_scale} that their shape and amplitude can indeed be used to learn about the reionisation history.
-On Fig.~\ref{fig:xe_spt}, we compare results for free cosmology runs on large-scale and small-scale data, and see that both data sets tell consistent stories, in agreement with current constraints on the ionisation fraction of the IGM from Lyman-$\alpha$ emitters \citep{ota_2008,schenker_2013,konno_2017,mason_2017,HoagBradac_2019} and quasar spectra \citep{mcgreer_2015,GreigMesinger_2017,GreigMesinger_2019}, or a combination of both \citep{GorceDouspis_2018}.
+In Fig.~\ref{fig:xe_spt}, we compare the results for free cosmology runs on large-scale and small-scale data, and see that both data sets tell consistent stories, in agreement with current constraints on the ionisation fraction of the IGM from Lyman-$\alpha$ emitters \citep{ota_2008,schenker_2013,konno_2017,mason_2017,HoagBradac_2019,JungFinkelstein_2020} and quasar spectra \citep{mcgreer_2015,GreigMesinger_2017,GreigMesinger_2019}, or a combination of both \citep{GorceDouspis_2018}.
 With large-scale data only, we report a constraint on the midpoint of reionisation of $7.4\pm0.7$.
-Using the cosmology-dependent kSZ and tSZ spectra to analyse the SPT data \citep{Reichardt2020}, we obtain $\zre = 7.9^{+1.1}_{-1.3}$ for the midpoint and $\zend = 6.2^{+1.4}_{-0.9}$, corresponding to a $95\%$ upper limit of $\zend < 8.5$, for the endpoint (see Fig.~\ref{fig:triangle_reion_free_cosmo}).
+Using the cosmology-dependent kSZ and tSZ spectra to analyse the SPT data \citep{Reichardt2020}, we obtain $\zre = 7.9^{+1.1}_{-1.3}$ for the midpoint and $\zend = 6.2^{+1.6}_{-0.8}$, corresponding to a $95\%$ upper limit of $\zend < 8.5$, for the endpoint (see Fig.~\ref{fig:triangle_reion_free_cosmo}).
 The small-scale data requires larger values of the reionisation midpoint than large-scale results, with the first light sources starting to ionise the IGM around $z=15$\footnote{The parameterisation used allows for reionisation to start as early as $z=20$, but not before.}.
-This fact was already observed in \citet{ChoudhuryMukherjee_2021}, where the authors fit a semi-numerical model of reionisation to \Planck~CMB and SPT data and could put the small-scale CMB data in tension with recent works favouring a late end for reionisation \citep{BeckerBolton_2015,BosmanFan_2018}.
+This fact was already observed in \citet{ChoudhuryMukherjee_2021}, where the authors fit a semi-numerical model of reionisation to \Planck~CMB and SPT data and could mean a tension between the small-scale CMB data and recent works inferring a late end for reionisation from astrophysical data sets \citep{BeckerBolton_2015,BosmanFan_2018}.
+More precisely, let the duration of reionisation $\Delta_{z,50} = z_{0.25}-z_{0.75}$, where $z_{i}$ is the redshift at which a fraction $i$ of the IGM is ionised.
+We find an upper limit $\Delta_{z, 50} < 4.8$ ($4.3$) at $99\%$ ($95\%$) confidence, consistent with the constraints obtained in previous works from the SPT measurement of the kSZ amplitude \citep{Reichardt2020}.
+These include $\Delta_{z, 50} < 2.9$ ($99\%$ C.L.) presented in \citet{ChoudhuryMukherjee_2021} and $\Delta_{z, 50} < 3.5$ given in \citet{ChenTrac_2022}, although we expect the latter limit to be significantly loosened when the parameters of the model used by the authors are freed.
+Our upper limit is also less stringent that the initial results of \citet{Planck_2016_reio}, where the authors post-process the posterior distribution of $\DkSZ$ obtained with templates confronted to a combination of \Planck, ACT and SPT data \citep{DasLouis_2014, GeorgeReichardt_2015, PlanckCollaborationAdam_2016}.
+We add that, as mentioned in Appendix~\ref{app:ML}, kSZ measurements alone seem unsufficient to obtain precise constraints on $\zre$, and a coherent analysis of small- and large-scale data is required.